 WISERD current research project: Policing of borders and migration

 PhD Thesis Title: Double-Displaced Palestinians in the UK: Challenges and qualities of their daily life.
 This research aims to discover everyday life barriers of double-displaced Palestinians in the UK.
 This project applies a qualitative methodological approach.
-This project is mainly supervised by Prof. Robin Mann.
+This project is mainly supervised by Dr. Robin Mann.